migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2023-12-18 Mon: This week, I developed a new API method for calculating sigh power without a leader.
+This feature will become relevant once leader rotation is activated.
+Furthermore, I addressed an issue related to counting the minimum block count for leader rotation, ensuring smoother functionality.

+---

-2023-12-04 Mon: This week, I conducted internal leader rotation testing on the devnet and focused on external rotation.
+2023-12-11 Mon: This week, I conducted internal leader rotation testing on the devnet and focused on external rotation.
 Moreover, I incorporated necessary information into the watchdog system, as external validators do not provide signing power.

 ---